 Buildings & Refurbishments

-We will consider requests for capital with the following guidelines:
+In exceptional circumstances, the Charity can consider requests for capital with the following guidelines:

 - Capital for building works are only considered for buildings and/or facilities that are used to further the Charity’s funding priorities including youth clubs and cultural venues